StanciuVictor/Interactive_Form/README.md

 5. In the **"Payment Info"** section the **"Credit Card"** option is selected by default.
 The section updates based on the user's selection.

 ## Form Validation
-The **"Name"** field cannot be blank or empty.
+1. The **"Name"** field cannot be blank or empty.

-The **"Email Address"** field must contain a validly formatted email address.
+2. The **"Email Address"** field must contain a validly formatted email address.
 The email address does not need to be a real email address, just formatted like one.
 For example: `dave@teamtreehouse.com`.
 A few characters for the username, followed by "@", followed by a few more characters and a ".com" for the domain name.

-The **"Register for Activities"** section must have at least one activity selected.
+3. The **"Register for Activities"** section must have at least one activity selected.

-**If and only if credit card is the selected payment method:**
+4. **If** and only **if** credit card is the selected payment method:
    - The **"Card number"** field must contain a 13 - 16 digit credit card number with no dashes or spaces.
-The value does not need to be a real credit card number.
+The value does not need to be a real credit card number;
-- The **"Zip code"** field must contain a 5 digit number.
+   - The **"Zip code"** field must contain a 5 digit number;
    - The **"CVV"** field must contain a 3 digit number.

+## Accessibility
+1. Focus states in the **"Register for Activities"** section are now more obvious.

+2. Form validation is now more obvious:
+   - Valid fields display a green check mark;
+   - Invalid fields display a red warning sign and a hint for the user.